-Investment in multimerchandise shopping structures (malls) peaked in 2007 and was down about 7% year-over-year in Q3.
+Investment in multimerchandise shopping structures (malls) peaked in 2007 and was down about 37% year-over-year in Q3 - and at a record low as a percent of GDP.
 The vacancy rate for malls is still very high, so investment will probably stay low for some time.

-Lodging investment increased in Q3, and lodging investment is up 7% year-over-year.
+Lodging investment decreased in Q3, but lodging investment is up 6% year-over-year.

 The second graph is for Residential investment components as a percent of GDP.
 According to the Bureau of Economic Analysis, RI includes new single family structures, multifamily structures, home improvement, Brokers’ commissions and other ownership transfer costs, and a few minor categories (dormitories, manufactured homes).

-However - even though investment in single family structures has increased from the bottom - single family investment is still very low, and still below the bottom for previous recessions as a percent of GDP.
-I expect some further increase.
+Even though investment in single family structures has increased from the bottom, single family investment is still very low, and still below the bottom for previous recessions as a percent of GDP.
+I expect some further increases.

 Investment in multi-family structures decreased in Q3.

-Investment in home improvement was at a $264 billion Seasonally Adjusted Annual Rate (SAAR) in Q3 (about 1.3% of GDP).
+Investment in home improvement was at a $264 billion Seasonally Adjusted Annual Rate (SAAR) in Q2 (about 1.2% of GDP).
 Home improvement spending has been solid.